How Do Fin Stabilizers Work?

 Adjustment of an Angle

-The pressure dictated by the control unit is exerted on the driving mechanism’s cylinders which defect the fin tail on one side upward and to produce down-ward lift on the other.
+The pressure dictated by the control unit is exerted on the driving mechanism’s cylinders which defect the fin tail on one side upward and produce a downward lift on the other.
 The amount of lift force produced by a given hydrofoil depends upon the angle of deflection of the fin and on the vessel’s speed.
 Thus, to obtain maximum stabilization from a vessel’s system, the boat speed and fin deflection angle must be coordinated.
 This way, the lifting force can remain constant over a wide range of speeds.
 In other words, as the vessel’s speed increases, the fin angle should decrease proportionally, and vice versa, regardless of the intensity of the rolling motion.

 Without continuous speed/deflection-angle coordination, a stabilizer will be fully effective at one speed only.
-For example, if a stabilizer system were designed for a 20 knot craft, it would be only one quarter as effective when boat speed drops to 10 knots which is normally the time when maximum stabilizer effectiveness is required.
-On the other hand, if a boat’s speed through the water exceeds the designed value, there is danger of overspreading the fin post.
+For example, if a stabilizer system were designed for a 20-knot craft, it would be only one quarter as effective when boat speed drops to 10 knots which is normally the time when maximum stabilizer effectiveness is required.
+On the other hand, if a boat’s speed through the water exceeds the designed value, there is a danger of overspreading the fin post.

 One method of achieving speed/angle compensation is by utilizing the compressibility of air in the pneumatic cylinders that activate the stabilizer.
 As air pressure is applied to the cylinders, the fins deflect until the pneumatic pressure inside the cylinders is balanced by the hydrodynamic pressure on the fins themselves.
 If the vessel’s speed increases, the hydrodynamic pressure also increases, catching the angle of deflection of the fins to reduce as the air inside the activating cylinders compresses.